thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 11:00 on 07 Dec 2025 or as the situation changes.
+This message will be updated by 19:00 on 07 Dec 2025 or as the situation changes.

 - Flood alert: River Evenlode from Moreton in Marsh to Cassington and also the River Glyme at Wootton and Woodstock
 - High river levels may lead to flooding.

-Flooding is possible from the evening of 06 Dec 2025.
+Flooding is possible from the morning of 07 Dec 2025.

 Flooding of low lying land and roads is possible, especially in the Shipton under Wychwood and Woodstock areas.
 The forecast is for further rain which could be heavy at times.